Protopolybia exigua: Nest organization

 When P. exigua catch prey, they return to the nest with a solid, usually glossy mass, held in their mouthparts.
 If the size of prey is relatively large, the wasp may hold the crop with its anterior legs.
 Wasps were reported to share this food with other adults and offer the protein in a macerated form to larvae.
 The water gathered by workers is placed directly onto the walls of the nest cells, usually without any contact with other wasps.
 Wood pulp and fibers are collected primarily for nest building.
 Wasps return to the nest with a solid mass taken in the mouthparts; they are usually smaller and darker than the prey crop.
 P. exigua has the habit of building white or light brown nests, so the item taken to the nest for colony growth was white and larger than the prey.
 This item is chewed, mixed with saliva and incorporated in the cell walls.
 Resin is gathered in order to build layers within the nest.
 Workers carrying resin to the nest travel to substrate sheets and proceed to lay their foraged material on top of the structure.
 This new layer remains there until the sheets stuck together and formed a stronger partition.

 Interactions with other species

 Diet

-P. exigua consume nectar and prey on arthropods.
+Protopolybia exigua consume nectar and prey on arthropods.
 P. exigua could potentially help control potential pests since they frequently hunt insects.
 Their prey include Lepidoptera such as caterpillars, butterflies, and moths.
 According to Machado (1974), P. exigua colonies also feed on the honey stored in the peripheral nest cells.
 The wasps acquire protein from hunting several groups of arthropods.
 Foraging wasps crush their caught prey and carry the softened corpses back to the nest.
 Nectar is the wasp's main resource, since it is taken to the nest throughout each colony phase.
 P. exigua collect nectar from many different plants and at floral and extrafloral nectaries.
 They also prey on the secretions from aphids and coccids (Hemiptera).